epics-e3/epics-e3.github.io/src/kb/guide/articles/12_configure_recipe.md

 If you used the cookiecutter [e3-recipe](https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-recipe), it will create the file `{module_name}.Makefile` on src directory.

-This file is very similar to module [Makefile](6_configure_wrapper.md#the-module-makefile) created for an e3 wrapper.

 ## The `recipe/` directory Makefile

 Also created automatically by cookiecutter, there are two files in the recipe directory: